What is MiFi?

-One downside of a MiFi dongle is the cost - they tend to be at the more premium end of the dongle market so aren’t best if you’re just after the cheapest possible mobile broadband.
-For cheap deals look for USB dongles, or the more inexpensive contracts with no set-up fee.
+One downside of a MiFi dongle can be the cost - they tend to be at the more premium end of the dongle market so aren’t best if you’re just after the cheapest possible mobile broadband.
+For cheap deals look for USB dongles, or contracts with no set-up fee.

-Check out the comparison table above and you’ll see our offers are broken down into various key areas.
+First, use theand make sure there’s signal in your area.
+With that out of the way check the comparison table above and you’ll see our offers are broken down into various key areas.
 Click these headings to re-order the table and compare specific criteria, or click the Three logo to read other user’s opinions and leave your own review.

-Contract is best suited to regular and/or heavy mobile broadband users since you will get more data for the money.
-PAYG MiFi however is perfect for infrequent or light use as you’re only going to spend money when it’s actually being used, and of course PAYG top-ups offer a lot more control over the financial side of things rather than having a monthly Direct Debit.
+Contract deals are best suited to regular and/or heavy mobile broadband users since you will get more data for the money.
+Pay as you go (PAYG) MiFi is perfect for infrequent or light use as you’re only going to spend money when it’s actually being used.